nomad-nmr/nomad-docs/docs/getting-started/NOMAD-config.md

 ## Manual configuration

-You can also get started with nomad by filling all necessary metadata tables manually.
+You can also get started with NOMAD by filling all necessary metadata tables manually.

 1. **Group table** - Group name has to match IconNMR username.
 2. **User table** - You need to enter correct e-mails otherwise password reset won't work.